 - New York

 - North Dakota

 Since there are no marijuana laws to truly protect us and our jobs and licenses, it all comes down to whoever happens to be judging us.
 We could have a biased judge in the courts, we could have a really conservative boss.
 We just have to be careful and not talk about our use (even if it’s medical) to any of our co-workers.

-Here is a resource with the latest guidelines: the National Council of State Boards of Nursing (NCSBN): https://www.ncsbn.org.
+Here is a resource with the latest guidelines: the National Council of State Boards of Nursing (NCSBN).
 It is a good resource for the latest regulations as they progress.
-A trend of the future that is slowly getting adopted might eliminate unnecessary drug screens and loss of job.
-It's called “no impairment, no discipline.”
-This guideline would mean consequences are only there for those who show up for work or work while impaired.
-This helps to reiterate that pre-employment use is not evidence of being a regular use or evidence you were ever impaired at work.
+A trend of the future that is slowly getting adopted might eliminate unnecessary drug screens and loss of job It’s called “no impairment, no discipline.”
+This guideline means consequences are only there for those who show up for work or work while impaired.
+This guideline helps to also reiterate that pre-employment use is not evidence of being a regular use or evidence you were ever impaired at work.
 It would also keep any of your peers, superiors or nurses with biases from requesting drug screens on staff unnecessarily on employees who are not impaired, just because they know they use cannabis.

 If a travel nurse test comes back positive, the best outcome is no action.
 But worst-case scenario, you are suspended or there are attempts to revoke your license.
 And not just the license you carry in the state you are working but all licenses you have.
 You would need a hearing to go to the board or appeal the notion…that can take up to two years!
 Just for a hearing and a decision on if you can keep practicing.
 This would just be bad luck, you are caught in the wrong place, wrong time.
 But yes, this could happen even if you were never impaired at work or if you used cannabis over a week ago.
 Consequences can get real if things go up the chain.